smiles724/GGNN_Meets_PLM/README.md

 We use a well-constructed dataset offered by atom3d [[3]](#3).
 Download and unzip the data from this [link](https://zenodo.org/record/4915648#.Y56tVXZBxD8).
 Then put the file *split-by-year/xxx* under the folder *data/PSR/xxx*.

 Run the following line to implement the model quality assessment task.
-Here you can set the additional argument **plm=1** to equip the geometric graph neural networks with pretrained protein language models.
+Here, you can set the additional argument **plm=1** to equip the geometric graph neural networks with pretrained protein language models.
 ```markdown
 python main.py PSR --model=egnn --plm=1
 ```

-### Protein-protein Interface Prediction
+### Protein-Protein Interface Prediction
 We use a well-built dataset offered by atom3d [[3]](#3).
 Download and unzip the data from this [link](https://zenodo.org/record/4911102).
 Then put the file *DIPS-split/xxx* under the folder *data/PPI/xxx*.